Saroj-khanal/Post-Training-Sailpoint-IIQ-25-Tasks/README.md

-#POST TRAINING COMPLETION TASK
+#POST TRAINING SAILPOINT IIQ TASKS

-Includes task 1-24 in details.
+Includes task 1-24 in details along with questions, answers and logic.